Canoas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Ensure that you choose the correct kind.
-Most adapters available online are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most places.
+A plug adapter that supports outlet types C and N. Check that you pick the necessary kind.
+Most adapters on sale are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 A portable power bank, like this one